Nolan Jones Player Props: Rockies vs. Braves

 Nolan Jones At The Plate

-- Jones has five doubles, four home runs and six walks while hitting .339.
+- Jones is hitting .333 with five doubles, four home runs and six walks.

-- Jones has an RBI in nine of 17 games this year, with multiple RBI in three of them.
+- Jones has picked up an RBI in 50.0% of his games this year, with two or more RBI in 16.7% of his games.

-- He has scored at least one run eight times this year (47.1%), including one multi-run game.
+- He has scored at least once eight times this year (44.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.